PJ-ODS-2021/P2P-Task/README.md

 The Continuous Integration (CI) Pipeline runs whenever you push your changes to the repository.
 With each Pull Request the following happens:

-- Files are formatted using `flutter format`
+- Files are checked to be formatted as `flutter format` would do
 - Tests are executed and checked for errors
 - Metrics are created (warnings added to the respective lines)
 - Codecov report is created (used as an indicator on code quality)